gelisam/klister/commentary.md

 Transformers are determined as follows:

 1. If the expression is an identifer, it is resolved (see the relevant subsection).
 If the identifier resolves to a variable, the current core expression is filled in with a reference to the variable.
 If the identifer resolves to anything else, the corresponding transformer is invoked on the syntax being expanded.

 2. If the expression is a list or vector, there are two possibilities:

-   a.
-The expression's head is an identifier.
+    1. The expression's head is an identifier.
 In this case, the identifier is resolved.
 If it resolves to a variable, then `#%app` is inserted at the beginning of the list or vector, and it is re-expanded.
 If it resolves to any other transformer, then that transformer is invoked on the syntax being expanded.

-   b.
-The expression's head is not an identifier.
+    2. The expression's head is not an identifier.
 In this case, `#%app` is inserted at the beginning and the syntax is re-expanded.

 3. If the expression is a signal literal, then the current expression is replaced by the signal.
 This should perhaps be replaced by a `#%signal` builtin, similar to `#%app`.

 4. If the expression is anything else, then expansion fails.

 TODO: explain the the expansion process, and the difference between the various `Unique`s we haven't explained yet: `Binding`, `ModulePtr`, `DeclPtr`, `ModBodyPtr`, and `TaskID`.